Chat with us, powered by LiveChat

 The Battle of Lexington, fought on April 19, 1775, marked the start of the American Revolutionary War.
 Known as the "shot heard 'round the world," the skirmish between colonial militia and British forces symbolized the colonies' first armed resistance against British oppression.

 During the Battle of Lexington, local militias fought under regional banners like the Liberty Tree Flag, a green pine tree symbolizing defiance and unity in New England.
-This battle marked the first steps toward independence.
+This battle marked the first steps toward independence and reminds us of the Liberty flags that were also prominent at the time.
 If you love battle stories, you’ll love our civil war content and the battle at Fort Sumter!

 On May 10, 1775, colonial forces led by Ethan Allen and Benedict Arnold captured Fort Ticonderoga in a swift, surprise attack.
 The victory provided much-needed artillery that was later transported to Boston to aid the Continental Army.